Finalist for the 2013 Pulitzer Prize in fiction and author of Dinner at the Center of the Earth and kaddish.com

 Nathan Englander is a bestselling author at the very forefront of contemporary American fiction.
 Englander’s short fiction has appeared in The Atlantic Monthly, The New Yorker, and numerous anthologies including The Best American Short Stories, The O. Henry Prize Stories, and The Pushcart Prize.
 His story collection For the Relief of Unbearable Urges earned him a PEN/Faulkner Malamud Award and the Sue Kaufman Prize for First Fiction from the American Academy of Arts and Letters.
 Englander’s most recent collection of short stories, What We Talk About When We Talk About Anne Frank, published in 2012, was a finalist for the Pulitzer Prize in Fiction.

 Englander was selected as one of “20 Writers for the 21st Century” by The New Yorker.
 He was awarded the Bard Fiction Prize, a Guggenheim Fellowship, and, in 2004, he was a fellow at the Cullman Center for Scholars and Writers at the New York Public Library.
-His first play, The Twenty-Seventh Man, premiered at the Public Theater in 2012.
+In 2012, his first play, The Twenty-Seventh Man, premiered at the Public Theater and his original translation New American Haggadah (edited by Jonathan Safran Foer) was published to much acclaim.
+Dinner at the Center of the Earth, published in 2017, centers on the Israeli-Palestine conflict and uses a depiction of the complex relationship between a prisoner and a guard to paint a portrait of a frightened nation where political and moral dilemmas intertwine.

 Praise for Nathan Englander